amomen9/PostgreSQL/Sample Databases/README.md

 psql -h<Target Server> -U<user> < Northwind_schema\ and\ data_with\ namespace.sql
 ```
 ---
 b.
-Original lorint <ins>Schema and Data</ins> sql script.
+All tables in the public schema (Original lorint <ins>Schema and Data</ins> sql script).

 The following steps are required to install
  the database:
  1. Create the Northwind database
 ```shell